 In the fall of 2016, the women’s studies minor committee will produce two gender-related programs.
 In September, there will be a “Women and U.S. Politics” panel consisting of Dr. Pimlott (political science), Dr. Teresa (communication studies), and Dr. Risk (history), to examine this year’s election and also look back to past treatment of women running for political office in the United States.
 Alongside this, the Niagara University student club, Feminism Today, will show the film, Miss Representation, which focuses on depictions of women in the media.
 In November, Niagara University student Robynn Murray will discuss her award-winning documentary, Poster Girl, about her experiences with the U.S. Army and post-traumatic stress disorder upon her return to the States.
 There will be a film screening of this important work.

-The women’s studies minor leadership continues to build bridges from multiple communities on and off campus.
-We support a number of student groups, including the Niagara University Gay-Straight Alliance, the Black Student Union, and the Feminism Club, and continue to advocate for a wider conversation and acceptance on issues that not only affect women, but whole communities.
+The women’s studies program leadership continues to build bridges from multiple communities on and off campus.
+We support a number of student groups, including NU's SASS (Students Aligned Against Sexism), SAGE, MSA, BSU, and others; we continue to advocate for a wider conversation and acceptance on issues that not only affect women and girls, but also other marginalized groups and whole communities.
 Women’s issues are community issues.